pinskylab/Atlantic_croaker_range/README.md

 Scripts are adapted from Nina Therkildsen's lab's data-processing repository (https://github.com/therkildsen-lab/data-processing).

-Reads were run through pre-processing steps in two batches (Run1 and Run2) based on sequencing runs and merged after mapping.
+Reads were merged after mapping.
 See Therkildsen repository above for a description of the sample tables and lists used in the scripts.

 ## Pre-processing

 ### Adapter trimming
 trimmomatic v.
 0.39
-Sample Lists/Tables: Sample_Table_Run1.tsv and Sample_List_Run1.tsv; Sample_Table_Run2.tsv and Sample_List_run2.tsv
+Sample Lists/Tables: Sample_List_Combined.tsv and Sample_Table_Combined.tsv
 sbatch adapter_clipping.sh

 ### Quality filtering